Elements that Games Need

 Consider a flashlight mechanic in a game with dark environments.
 The flashlight utilizes the game’s lighting system and illuminates the level.
 As such, the player will always use the flashlight to navigate dark rooms without error.
 This design does not lend itself to strong decision making.
 One may as well save a user input button and automate the flashlight based on visibility.
 But, if the flashlight interacted with the AI system to alert enemies, we now have a better decision to make.
 The more systems the flashlight can interact with, the more interesting a tool it can become.

-flowchart TD A{Flashlight} --brightens--> Environment A --alerts--> Enemies A --adds UI outlines to--> Props A --flickers near--> Traps A --messages--> Allies A --frightens--> HealthPods
+flowchart TD A{Flashlight} --brightens--> Environment A --alerts--> Enemies A --adds outlines--> Props A --flickers near--> Traps A --messages--> Allies A --frightens--> HealthPods

 The above is a trivial illustration.
 The weather in Breath of the Wild is a complex example of a system that interacts well with others.
 For example, the rain affects surfaces (climbing) and extinguishable objects (cooking, combat).
 It forces the player to rethink how they play and make new decisions.